 It is important to note that the DrNP program is an academic doctorate, requiring the completion of a clinical dissertation.
 The clinical dissertation is scholarly and is generally completed in one year.
 It should substantively contribute to nursing science knowledge, but differs both in scope and in its applied emphasis from the typical PhD dissertation.
-View the Curriculum for more detailed information.
+View the Curriculum for more detailed information about specific degree requirements.